con2/harakka/docs/JWT-and-roles.md

 Roles are hierarchical: tenant_admin > storage_manager > requester > user

-Higher roles typically inherit permissions of lower roles within their organization context (excluding super_admin which has global cross-organization permissions).
+Higher roles inherit the permissions of lower roles within their organization’s context.

+super_admin has global access across all organizations but does not inherit from other roles. super_admin manages all user roles — one role to rule them all.

 ## Authentication Flow